By LK Wood IV · Published 2026-05-01 · Updated 2026-06-10 · 14 min read · St. Louis County, MO

 Paperless-ngx (replaces Evernote scan, Dropbox Scan, paper)

 Drop a PDF in the consume folder, OCR runs, the document is tagged, you can full-text-search five years of mail in seconds.
-Per the official Paperless-ngx Docker docs, pin ghcr.io/paperless-ngx/paperless-ngx:2.x and run Postgres next to it (not SQLite — you will outgrow SQLite).
-Tika and Gotenberg containers are optional but strongly recommended for handling Word and Excel attachments.
+Pin ghcr.io/paperless-ngx/paperless-ngx:2 and run PostgreSQL next to it — not SQLite, which write-locks under concurrent requests.
+Add Tika and Gotenberg containers alongside; without them, Word and Excel files ingest silently with no searchable text.
+The full compose stack with correspondent auto-tagging, subdirectory tag mapping, and NPM HTTPS is in the Paperless-ngx setup guide.

 What hardware actually runs all 12